robclark56/RaspiBolt-Extras/RB_extra_03.md

 alias lct='lncli  --rpcserver localhost:11009'

 ```
-To test these are working OK...
+To test these are working OK:
+ * Logout of admin
+ * Login to admin
+ * Enter commands as below

 ```bash
 admin ~  ฿  bcm getblockchaininfo
 ...